 Signed since 2012 by Deutsche Grammophon, her début album of Paganini’s 24 Caprices, recorded on the ex-Ricci Guarneri del Gesù, received high critical acclaim.
 The final volume of her complete recording of Beethoven’s Violin Sonatas with Francesca Leonardi was released in October 2015.

-Francesca is the winner of numerous national and international Competitions, and in 2008 garnered widespread attention for being the first Italian female prizewinner of the renowned “Paganini Competition” in Genoa since 1961.
+Francesca is the winner of numerous national and international competitions, and in 2008 attracted widespread attention for being the first Italian female prize-winner of the renowned “Paganini Competition” in Genoa since 1961.
 In addition she was awarded the “Enrico Costa” prize for having been the youngest finalist.
+She was selected to perform as soloist at the 2014 and 2015 Remembrance Day concerts in Rome, broadcast worldwide by RAI.
+In June 2014 she performed at Rio de Janeiro’s Teatro Municipal at the opening of the Football World Cup in Brazil.
+She is a frequent contributor to specialist music magazines, penning a monthly column for Suonare News among others, and has written articles and option pieces for the BBC and Classical Music Magazines, The Strad, Musical Opinion and Strings Magazine.

-Francesca performs on a precious Francesco Ruggeri violin (Cremona 1697) and the ex-Ricci Guarneri del Gesù (Cremona 1734) courtesy of Florian Leonhard Fine Violins.
+Francesca is based in London, and plays on a precious Francesco Ruggeri violin (Cremona 1697) and the ex-Ricci Guarneri del Gesù (Cremona 1734) courtesy of Florian Leonhard Fine Violins.
+She is supported by Comitato Nazionale Italiano Musica (CIDIM), SIAE, S’Illumina and MiBACT.

 Francesca Dego and Francesca Leonardi’s final volume of the Complete Violin Sonatas by Beethoven, featuring Nos.6, 7 and 10, was released in October 2015.
 Dego and her duo partner Leonardi have been playing together for over 11 years, and Beethoven’s sonatas have always been an important part of their repertoire.
 They have developed an original interpretation, combining informed research with enchanting youthful fervour.
 The duo will be touring the sonatas extensively in Italy, Croatia, China, the USA, South America and Lebanon over the coming months.